JAMPS657/Personal_Projects/Personal Programming Projects/Simple Text Adventure Game/README.md

 a non-viewable player inventory.
 Additionally a coin toss sub-game is utilized in the final stage of the game.

+The game was developed using Python

 # How to Run

+1. View the Code
+Code can be viewed with the following [link](https://github.com/JAMPS657/Personal_Projects/blob/main/Personal%20Programming%20Projects/Simple%20Text%20Adventure%20Game/Greek%20Mythology%20Inspired%20Text%20Game.py)

+2. Copy the code into a virtual environment of your choosing (e.g. Pycharm, VisualStudio, etc.)

+3. Run the program to play and enjoy!